Welcome back, Rush Limbaugh, eager and ready to go.

 But you can't stimulate the economy by taking money out of it and then putting it back in.

-Audio sound by time, this very funny, the greatest press secretary ever.
+This very funny, the greatest press secretary ever.

 Remember that?

-Robert Gibbs, smartest, most competent press secretary ever, did not like being questioned yesterday uh afternoon about Obama's campaign lie about broadcasting the health care negotiations on C-SPAN.
+Robert Gibbs, smartest, most competent press secretary ever, did not like being questioned yesterday afternoon about Obama's campaign lie about broadcasting the health care negotiations on C-SPAN.

-Does the president think it would be more helpful if this process were more transparent that the American people could see?
+Does the president think it would be more helpful if this process were more transparent that the American people could see.

 How many stories do you think NBC's done on this?

-That's not the issue.
+Speaking for myself, that's not the issue.

-The issue is whether it be broken.
+The issue is whether people broke an explicit.

-So the answer is hundreds of different.
+So the answer is hundreds of people.

-I deal with the information however much or little of it there is.
+I deal with the information, however much or little of it there is.

 I'm saying, would people benefit by having more information?

-Have you lacked information in those hunter stories?
+You lack information in those 100 stories?

 Do you think you've reported stuff that was inaccurate based on the lack of information?